Description of the artwork

 NHMRC has committed to develop Road Map 3 to guide and communicate its objectives and investment in Aboriginal and Torres Strait Islander health research for the next decade.

 After a national consultation of workshops with various stakeholders, a draft Road Map 3 has been developed.
-We invite you to have your say on the direction of Indigenous health research in Australia.
+This was opened for public consultation from 13 October to 10 December 2017.
+Public consultation is now closed.
+More information can be found on the NHMRC website.

 Research Translation in Aboriginal and Torres Strait Islander Health